 Create a PostgreSQL user with a role that allows it to initialize streaming

 replication.
-This will be the user each replica uses to stream from the primary
+This is the user each replica uses to stream from the primary

 database.
 Run the command as the